-Measuring the Financial Assets and the Financial of a Consolidated Collateralized Liabilities Financing Entity (ASC 810).
+Measuring the Financial Assets and the Financial Liabilities of a Consolidated Collateralized Financing Entity (ASC 810).
 In August 2014, the FASB issued ASU No. 2014-13, "Consolidation (Topic 810) - Measuring the Financial Assets and the Financial Liabilities of a Consolidated Collateralized Financing Entity (CFE)."
-ASU No. 2014-13 provides an alternative to reflect changes in the fair value of the financial assets and the financial liabilities of the CFE by measuring either the fair value of the assets or liabilities, whichever is more observable.
-ASU No. 2014-13 provides new disclosure requirements for those electing this approach, and was effective for interim and annual periods beginning after December 15, 2015.
-Adoption of ASU No. 2014-13 in the first quarter of 2016 did not materially affect the firm's financial condition.
+This ASU provides an alternative to reflect changes in the fair value of the financial assets and the financial liabilities of the CFE by measuring either the fair value of the assets or liabilities, whichever is more observable, and provides new disclosure requirements for those electing this approach.

+The firm adopted the ASU in January 2016.
+Adoption of the ASU did not materially affect the firm's financial condition.

 Amendments to the Consolidation Analysis (ASC 810).
 In February 2015, the FASB issued ASU No. 2015-02, "Consolidation (Topic 810) - Amendments to the Consolidation Analysis."
-ASU No. 2015-02 eliminates the deferral of the requirements of ASU No. 2009-17, "Consolidations (Topic 810) - Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities" for certain interests in investment funds and provides a scope exception from Topic 810 for certain investments in money market funds.
-The ASU also makes several modifications to the consolidation guidance for VIEs and general partners' investments in limited partnerships, as well as modifications to the evaluation of whether limited partnerships are VIEs or voting interest entities.
-ASU No. 2015-02 is effective for interim and annual reporting periods beginning after December 15, 2015.
-ASU No. 2015-02 is required to be adopted under a modified retrospective approach or retrospectively to all periods presented.
-Early adoption was permitted.
-The firm adopted ASU No. 2015-02 effective January 1, 2016, using a modified retrospective approach.
-The impact of adoption was not material.
+This ASU eliminates the deferral of the requirements of ASU No. 2009-17, "Consolidations (Topic 810) - Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities" for certain interests in investment funds and provides a scope exception for certain investments in money market funds.
+It also makes several modifications to the consolidation guidance for VIEs and general partners' investments in limited partnerships, as well as modifications to the evaluation of whether limited partnerships are VIEs or voting interest entities.

+The firm adopted the ASU in January 2016, using a modified retrospective approach.
+Adoption of the ASU did not materially affect the firm's financial condition.

 Simplifying the Accounting for Measurement-Period Adjustments (ASC 805).
 In September 2015, the FASB issued ASU No. 2015-16, "Business Combinations (Topic 805) - Simplifying the Accounting for Measurement-Period Adjustments."
-ASU No. 2015-16 eliminates the requirement for an acquirer in a business combination to account for measurement-period adjustments retrospectively.
-ASU No. 2015-16 was effective for annual reporting periods beginning after December 15, 2015, including interim periods within that reporting period.
-Adoption of ASU No. 2015-16 in the first quarter of 2016 did not materially affect the firm's financial condition.
+This ASU eliminates the requirement for an acquirer in a business combination to account for measurement-period adjustments retrospectively.

+The firm adopted the ASU in January 2016.
+Adoption of the ASU did not materially affect the firm's financial condition.

 Recognition and Measurement of Financial Assets and Financial Liabilities (ASC 825).
 In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments (Topic 825) - Recognition and Measurement of Financial Assets and Financial Liabilities."
-ASU No. 2016-01 amends certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
-This guidance includes a requirement to present separately in other comprehensive income changes in fair value attributable to a firm's own credit spreads (debt valuation adjustments or DVA), net of tax, on financial liabilities for which the fair value option was elected.
-ASU No. 2016-01 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
+This ASU amends certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
+It includes a requirement to present separately in other comprehensive income changes in fair value attributable to a firm's own credit spreads (debt valuation adjustment or DVA), net of tax, on financial liabilities for which the fair value option was elected.

+The ASU is effective for the firm in January 2018.
 Early adoption is permitted under a modified retrospective approach for the requirements related to DVA.
-Adoption of ASU No. 2016-01 is not expected to materially affect the firm's financial condition.
+In January 2016, the firm early adopted this ASU for the requirements related to DVA, and adoption did not affect the firm's financial condition.
+The firm does not expect the adoption of the remaining provisions of the ASU to have a material impact on its financial condition.